BrightspaceUILabs/facet-filter-sort/README.md

 `d2l-filter-dropdown`:

 - `d2l-filter-dropdown-close`: Fired when the filter dropdown is closed.
-- `d2l-filter-dropdown-cleared`: Fired when the clear button is pressed to clear all filters.
+- `d2l-filter-dropdown-cleared`: Fired when the clear button or the clear filters button is pressed to clear all filters.

 `d2l-filter-dropdown-category`: